 Not being their usual self

 Missing social activities and making excuses

-Lack of motivation, oversleeping, over or under eating
+Lack of motivation, changes to sleeping pattern or eating

-Risky behaviours like drinking alcohol, taking drugs, smoking, gambling, dangerous driving or unsafe sex
+Hurting themself & risky behaviours like drinking excessive alcohol, taking drugs, smoking, gambling, dangerous driving or unsafe sex

 If you think something might be wrong with a friend – ask them!

 They might not want to talk about how they are feeling or pretend that nothing is wrong.
 This is ok.
 You asking and continuing to be there for them and doing the things you would normally do will show that you care & mean a lot.

 If you are really worried about a friend it is important to talk to an adult you trust.

 Watch this short video from Time to Change to see how you can start talking to a friend about their mental health and how they are feeling.